k3nfalt/flower/baselines/dasha/README.md

 ## About this baseline

-****What’s implemented:**** :warning: *_Concisely describe what experiment(s) in the publication can be replicated by running the code.
-Please only use a few sentences.
-Start with: “The code in this directory …”_*
+****What’s implemented:**** The code in this directory implements the experiments from the DASHA paper.

-****Datasets:**** :warning: *_List the datasets you used (if you used a medium to large dataset, >10GB please also include the sizes of the dataset)._*
+****Datasets:**** Mushrooms from LIBSVM and CIFAR10 from PyTorch's Torchvision

-****Hardware Setup:**** :warning: *_Give some details about the hardware (e.g. a server with 8x V100 32GB and 256GB of RAM) you used to run the experiments for this baseline.
-Someone out there might not have access to the same resources you have so, could list the absolute minimum hardware needed to run the experiment in a reasonable amount of time ? (e.g. minimum is 1x 16GB GPU otherwise a client model can’t be trained with a sufficiently large batch size).
-Could you test this works too?_*
+****Hardware Setup:**** These experiments were run on a desktop machine with 64 CPU cores.
+Any machine with 1 CPU would be able to run this code with the mushrooms dataset.
+The experiments with CIFAR10 would require slightly more CPU resources (e.g., 4 cores would be sufficient) and 1 GPU with CUDA.

 ****Contributors:**** :warning: *_let the world know who contributed to this baseline.
 This could be either your name, your name and affiliation at the time, or your GitHub profile name if you prefer.
 If multiple contributors signed up for this baseline, please list yourself and your colleagues_*